Review by Markus Stamm, published September 2021

 Out-of-focus highlights are evenly filled with virtually no outlining.
 Thanks to the 9 rounded aperture blades, highlights retain their circular shape even when the lens is stopped down.

-The shape of the highlights deteriorates a bit towards the image borders due to mechanical vignetting at large apertures, naturally to a lower degree than on a FX camera, though.
+The shape of the highlights deteriorates a bit towards the image borders due to mechanical vignetting at large apertures.
 However, stopping down solves that issue.

 In the focus transition zone, the lens shows smooth image blur behind the focal plane (to the left below), but a bit more nervous bokeh due to mild double images in the foreground (to the right below).